informalsystems/vdd/fastsync/fastsync.md

   executes the transactions of a sound block and updates *state*.
 If the longest prefix reaches *TargetHeight - 1 * it terminates *Fastsync*.

-During execution *peerIDs* may become empty.
-In this case *Fastsync* terminates with failure.
+**Termination:** *Fastsync V2* starts a timeout whenever a block is executed (that is, when the height is incremented).
+If the timeout expires before the next block is executed, *Fastsync* terminates.
+We say that if *peerIDs* is empty upon termination, then *Fastsync* terminates with failure, otherwise it terminates successfully.

-**TODO:** is the above termination condition OK?
-No, add timeout
+**TODO:** is this termination condition OK?

 ### Details